PlasmaPy/PlasmaPy/docs/glossary.rst

       represented as ``"p+"``, ``"p"``, or ``"proton"``; and an electron can be represented by ``"e-"``, ``"e"``, or ``"electron"``.

+      |DimensionlessParticle| instances are not particle-like because,
+      without normalization information, they do not uniquely identify a physical particle.

       For more complete details, refer to |ParticleLike|.

    real number